Cloud and AI Infrastructure Cost Optimization: A Comprehensive Review of Strategies and Case Studies: Future Research Considerations

 \subsubsection{Automated System Monitoring and Optimization}

 One area of focus for the future research could be the creation of automated monitoring and optimization frameworks.
 Future research could look into developing frameworks that continuously analyze system performance, identify inefficiencies, and recommend changes to resource allocation and job configurations.
 Using artificial intelligence and machine learning techniques, the optimization process can be automated, allowing systems to adapt and optimize in real-time.
+Recent work on ABACUS (Automated Budget Analysis and Cloud Usage Surveillance) demonstrates the potential of automated FinOps services that enforce budgets, alert teams of spending breaches, and leverage Infrastructure-as-Code to predict deployment costs before resources are provisioned \cite{bib57}.